Cortisporin TC Prescribing Information

 Indications and Usage for Cortisporin TC

-Cortisporin®-TC Otic Suspension is indicated for the treatment of superficial bacterial infections of the external auditory canal, caused by organisms susceptible to the action of the antibiotics; and for the treatment of infections of mastoidectomy and fenestration cavities, caused by organisms susceptible to the antibiotics.
+Cortisporin®TC Otic is indicated for the treatment of superficial bacterial infections of the external auditory canal, caused by organisms susceptible to the action of the antibiotics; and for the treatment of infections of mastoidectomy and fenestration cavities, caused by organisms susceptible to the antibiotics.

 This product is contraindicated in those individuals who have shown hypersensitivity to any of its components.